Corridor Plan Adopted

 The Grant Avenue Corridor Plan focuses on the section of the Parkway route between College Street and Fassnight Park.
 The planning effort is working hand-in-hand with City project consultant, CMT, and Forward SGF comprehensive plan consultants, Houseal Lavigne.
 All groups are working together to ensure planning for this project compliments:

 - Forward SGF planning downtown as well as planning for the Renew Jordan Creek Project.

 - Neighborhood revitalization efforts, Restore SGF and future planning in the West Central Neighborhood.

 - Overall City-Wide Comprehensive Planning Efforts.

-The plan will pay close attention to opportunities to capitalize and encourage redevelopment and reinvestment – targeting a variety of housing types, neighborhood commercial and placemaking strategies.
-The plan will also include a number of transportation recommendations to better connect the parkway to neighborhoods, greenway trails and to facilitate new development.
-The plan will also include an implementation strategy and recommended changes to City Code.
+The plan focuses on opportunities that will capitalize and encourage redevelopment and reinvestment – targeting a variety of housing types, neighborhood commercial and placemaking strategies.
+The plan also includes a number of transportation recommendations aimed at better connecting the parkway to neighborhoods, greenway trails and facilitating new development.
+The plan also includes an implementation strategy and recommended changes to City Code.

 Forward SGF Placetypes

-In coordination with Forward SGF comprehensive planning, the Corridor Plan approach will use a palette of general land use categories called Placetypes.
+In coordination with Forward SGF comprehensive planning, the Corridor Plan approach utilizes a palette of general land use categories called Placetypes.